Racial unrest in Cairo, Illinois: 1967 riot

 The Cairo riot of 1967 was one of 159 race riots that swept cities in the United States during the "Long Hot Summer of 1967".
 This riot began on July 17, 1967, and persisted through three days of riots and protests.

+Tensions had been building in Cairo for years prior to the incident.
+Black residents (roughly half the population of Cairo) were locked out of all jobs except menial labor.
+Similarly, Black residents were restricted from purchasing or renting homes, and could only live in the two block by one block area of the Pyramid Courts housing project.
+This housing project had not been maintained by the city or the project management offices since its erection in 1939 and was in disrepair, infested with rats and insects, and used a water system that was contaminated with lead.
+Black residents were ignored by the all white city council and could not get onto the ballot themselves, depriving them of any legitimate means of addressing grievances.

 The incident began with the alleged jailhouse suicide of Private Robert Hunt, a young African-American soldier on leave in his hometown of Cairo.
 Police said Hunt hanged himself with his T-shirt, but Cairo's African-American residents challenged that story.
 The death touched off three days of riots and protests, followed by a seven-year renewal of civil rights activities in the city.

 Several shootouts occurred throughout the city and at least six firebombings occurred.
 Three stores and a warehouse were burned down and a stabbing also occurred.